NUTRITION

 Mingo comes in powder form that becomes a porridge when mixed with water.
 However, some children enjoy snacking on the powder straight out of the pack!
 Eating Mingo in powder form is safe because the ingredients are already fully cooked.

-For variety, we developed other flavors in addition to our original natural flavor.
-Children enjoy all the different flavors of Mingo: natural (original), chocolate, squash and ube.
+We’ve developed other variants in addition to original Mingo.
+Children enjoy all the different variants of Mingo: original, chocolate, squash and ube.

 Children enrolled in the Mingo Meals Nutrition Program show a marked increase in their weight compared to their peers who are not part it.
 The mothers also observe an improvement in their children’s intellectual and social behavior.